MysteryDash/Offline-PS4-Remote-Play/README.md

 ## Contributing

 I usually appreciate contributions, however, this time, I will decline every pull request containing an executable or a patch.
+Suggestions are welcome !